context-labs/inference-samples/webhook-example/README.md

 We're going to build a simple FastAPI service that processes image URLs, sends them to inference.net for analysis, and stores the results in a database.
 The cool part is that it uses webhooks, so we can fire off thousands of requests and just wait for the results to come back.

-In this example, we already have the cover images.
+In this example we already have the cover images.
 But we can imagine we are working with video and need to extract images/covers to classify.
 In that case, our pipeline will look more like this:
 ![Pipeline](diagram.png)

-For us, everything after the second step is exactly the same.
+In our case everything after the second step is exactly the same.
 We'll be using a Neon Postgres database to keep our image metadata and results, but you can easily switch this to use the database of your choice.

 ## Getting started